 Last week, in honor of Julia Child’s 100th birthday, I was looking through my copy of Mastering the Art of French Cooking for a tri-tip recipe.
 I thought, the woman was a genius with all things beef, so she must have come up with something pretty great.
-I was surprised to find nothing, not a single tri tip recipe.
-Naturally, I Googled, and found only an entry by one blogger, who had posted Julia Child’s beef brisket saying, “Those of you from the West Coast of the United States probably aren’t familiar with Brisket.
+I was surprised to find not a single tri tip in sight.
+Naturally, I Googled and found an entry by one blogger, who’d posted Julia Child’s beef brisket saying, “Those of you from the West Coast of the United States probably aren’t familiar with Brisket.
 Brisket is what the rest of the country eats instead of tri-tip.”
 Yeesh.

-So, I Wikipedia’d tri-tip, and it turns out that at the time Julia Child would have been working on Mastering the Art of French Cooking, tri-tip did not exist.
+So, I Wikipedia’d tri-tip, and it turns out that at the time Julia Child would’ve been working on Mastering the Art of French Cooking, tri-tip didn’t exist.

 In the United States, this cut was typically used for ground beef or sliced into steaks until the late 1950s, when Otto Schaefer marketed it in Oakland, California.
 Shortly thereafter, it became a local specialty in Santa Maria, California, rubbed with salt, pepper, garlic salt, and other seasonings, grilled slow and low over red oak wood, and roasted whole on a rotisserie, smoked in a pit, baked in an oven, grilled, or braised in a Dutch oven after searing on a grill.
 After cooking, the meat is normally sliced across the grain before serving.